DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 - Designed to operate in VCV Rack 2 (v2.6.6, or higher), "Free" and "Pro" editions.
 - Width: 117HP.
-- Synthesis: Phase Modulation (PM).
+- Synthesis: Phase Modulation (PM), based on sine waveforms only.
 - Available models (panel themes): 8 (Aluminium, Stage Repro, Cobalt, Absolute Night, Dark "Signature", Fort Knox "Signature", Oxide "Signature", and Titanium "Signature").
 - DX7-emulated display, may be genuine LCD, yellow-backlit LCD retrofit, or OLED retrofit (via right click menu).
 - Emulated DX7 v1.8 firmware.
 - Full DX7 SysEx files support (either for VMEM 32-voice banks, and VCED single-voice), as import and as export.
 - 32 algorithms (all come from the real DX7 synthesizer).
 - 6 operators (each can be enabled or disabled).
-Extended waveforms (sine, triangle, saw, ramp, square) for voices located in CART3/C3.
 - Polyphony: min.
 1 channel/monophonic, max.
 16 channels.
 - All synthesizer settings are accessible on single panel (no DX7 menus/submenus).
 - Large color OLED **touchscreen** display.
 - Two multipurpose continuous encoders (above the left-side of the touchscreen).
-- MONOPHONIC toggle button, with pink LED (above the center of the touchscreen).
+- MONOPHONIC toggle button, with purple LED (above the center of the touchscreen).
 - Two multipurpose momentary buttons (above the right-side of the touchscreen).
 - LFO waveforms: triangle, sawtooth (down), sawtooth up (ramp), square, sine, sample & hold.
 - Input jacks: 16 (V/OCT, GATE, VELocity, AFTertouch, PB/pitch wheel, MW/modulation wheel, RETRIGger, VOICE, CV1 to CV8).
 - Frequency response: from 27.5Hz (DX7 A-1 / international A0), to 8372.018Hz (DX7 C8 / international C9).
 - Band-limiting: up to Nyquist frequency (half of sample rate).
-- DAC resolution: advanced 16-bit (original 12-bit DAC will be implemented later).
+- DAC resolution: 24-bit high-resolution DAC (original 12-bit DAC will be implemented later).
 - Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - Output jacks: 9 (MASTER output, OP1, OP2, OP3, OP4, OP5, OP6, P.EG, LFO).
 - Output voltage ranges: -5V to +5V (10V peak-to-peak).
 - Stereo: none (all outputs are mono, but polyphonic).
 - Polyphonic outputs: yes (up to 16 channels).
 - Banks: 4 (named INT, CART1/C1, CART2/C2, CART3/C3), each holds 32 voices.
-- Voices: 32 per bank, all are fully customizable, including name.
-Individual voice can be exported/imported to/from VCED SysEx file.
+- Voices: 32 per bank, all are fully customizable (can be imported/exported from/to VMEM SysEx file, or loaded/saved from/to .6opdx binary file).
+- Individual voice can be exported/imported to/from VCED SysEx file.
-- SysEx (and .6opdx) files can be imported via right click menu, or by drag and drop (over the touchscreen).
+- SysEx and .6opdx files can be imported/loaded via right click menu, or by drag and drop (over the touchscreen).
 - Bank/voice select by voltage: supported via VOICE input jack (0V to +10V unipolar CV).
-- Global Preferences (via dedicated page, from MENU button).
+- Preferences (global preferences, via dedicated page, access from MENU button).
-- Modulation Matrix (via dedicated page, also from MENU button).
+- Modulation Matrix, access from MENU button.
 - 8 assignable independent CV input jacks.
 - Intuitive graphic envelope editor.
-- Learnable (by using external MIDI controller) OPerator BREAKPOINT setting.
+- Learnable (by using V/OCT and GATE attached to an external MIDI controller) OPerator BREAKPOINT setting (per operator).
-- "Keyboard" split and response range (adjustable from Preferences page).
+- "Keyboard" split and response range, adjustable from "Preferences".
+- Mod key (default is left Control / left Command on MacOS X computers) can be customized from "Preferences".
-- Motorized potentiometers (adjustable from Preferences page).
+- Motorized potentiometers, adjustable from "Preferences".
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).

 ---